 With the Star Adventurer GTi, you simply tell the mount what you want to see, and it points right to it.
 The best part is, you can do all of this on your mobile phone or tablet connected to the mount via WiFi.

-The SynScan GoTo system (the same one in Sky-Watchers larger mounts) is the big upgrade for the GTi, but this next-gen star tracker improves on almost all other aspects of its predecessor as well.
+The SynScan GoTo system (the same one in Sky-Watcher’s larger mounts like the HEQ-5) is the big upgrade for the GTi, but this next-gen star tracker improves on almost all other aspects of its predecessor as well.

 You can now autoguide in both RA and DEC, control the brightness of the built-in illuminated reticle, and fine-tune your polar alignment with a studier, more substantial EQ wedge.